Mother Teresa miracle recipient feels grateful, not special

-ROME As the Roman Catholic Church prepares to declare Mother Teresa of Calcutta officially a saint, the man the Church believes she miraculously intervened to rescue from the brink of death says he does not think she chose him specifically.
+ROME As the Roman Catholic Church prepares to declare Mother Teresa of Calcutta officially a saint, the man she is believed to have miraculously intervened to rescue from the brink of death says he does not think she chose him specifically.

-The Church opened the way for Mother Teresa's canonization last year after declaring the recovery of Brazilian Marcilio Haddad Andrino from a life-threatening brain infection a miracle.
+The Church opened the way for Mother Teresa's canonisation last year after declaring the recovery of Brazilian Marcilio Haddad Andrino from a life-threatening brain infection a miracle.

 Andrino, who is 43 and lives in Rio de Janeiro, told a news conference at the Vatican on Friday he felt very grateful but thought anybody else could equally have benefited from her intervention.